gnolang/gno/docs/getting-started/local-setup/browsing-gno-source-code.md

 ![blog_source](../../assets/getting-started/local-setup/browsing-gno-source-code/blog_source.png)

-Additionally, the `[help]` button takes us to the realm help page, where you will be able to see the user-facing API of the realm.
+Finally, the `[help]` button takes us to the realm help page, where you will be able to see the user-facing API of the realm.

 ![blog_help](../../assets/getting-started/local-setup/browsing-gno-source-code/blog_help.png)